 Does that mean Henry cares more than I do?

-That’s the question that really bothers me and why I am here.
+That’s the question that really bothers, me and why I am here.

-You and I, no matter our culture, should be highly offended and probably ashamed if we accept Henry’s fate as fact and do nothing to act when the solution, that is The MY Plan comes along.
-What MY offers would completely transform Henry’s kid’s present and future quality of life through educational opportunities they will never have unless and until we make MY our new reality.
+Kindly speaking, Henry’s situation is beyond inept in our so-called 2025 AI, technologically advanced America, that we allow such a reality to still exists for Henry and for those he lives to serve.
+In fact, it’s downright bullshit.
+You and I, no matter our culture, should be highly offended and probably ashamed if we accept Henry kids and teachers fate as fact and do nothing to act when the solution, that is The MY Plan finally comes along.
+What MY offers would completely transform Henry’s kid’s present and future quality of life through educational opportunities that they will never have unless and until we make MY our new reality.
 But guess what?
 MY will provide for mine and your children as well, no matter the income, race, or culture.
+MY touches us all.

 Find good, or create it. ~ The Good Idee Group